-An echocardiogram is a test which uses sound waves (ultrasound) to examine the heart.
+An echocardiogram is a test that uses sound waves (ultrasound) to examine the heart.
 This is the same method used on a pregnant woman to look at her baby, but the echocardiogram looks at your heart instead.

 The doctor will place lubricating jelly on your chest first.
-Then they will place the recorder on your chest and a pulse of ultrasound is passed through the skin of your chest.
+Then, they will place the recorder on your chest and a pulse of ultrasound is passed through the skin of your chest.
 The recorder picks up echoes reflected from various parts of your heart and translates them into a picture on the screen.

 The procedure is completely painless and harmless and takes approximately 10 to 15 minutes.

-An echocardiogram can give accurate information about the structure of your heart, its function and its valves .
+An echocardiogram can give accurate information about the structure of your heart, its function and its valves.

 |A patient having anechocardiogram.|